Fine edition

 Standard hardback edition

-Bound in chartreuse shot silk, cropped dust jacket, both stamped with the crown emblem, embossed black endpapers.
+Bound in verdant green silk, cropped dust jacket, emblazoned with a gold serpent, embossed black endpapers.

 Paperback